What physical modalities do you provide?

 Quality massage therapists charge $80-110 for a session if not more.
-Rolfers charge between $160-270 per session.
+Rolfers can charge between $1750-$270 per session, depending on experience, education and location.
 I’ve worked hard to hold my fees down.
-If you pre-pay for multiple sessions, I give a discount.
+If you pre-pay for multiple sessions, I do offer a discount.
 Get in touch so we can talk about fees.
-I want you to experience the many benefits of SAM Rolfing, my specialized massage therapy, FMS, and SFMA.
+I want you to experience the many benefits of SAMS 2 Second Count Rolfing, my specialized massage therapy, FMS, and SFMA.
 I’ll do everything possible to create an affordable fee structure for you.

-SAM Rolfing builds strength and mobility into your body.
+SAM’S 2 second count Rolfing builds strength and mobility into your body.
 It reduces conditions that create tension, imbalance, and pain.
 It makes you feel taller, stronger, more balanced, more energetic.
-It can improve your athletic performance, help you work, play, and sleep better, and even has psychological benefits.
-It can prevent injuries, and remediate them.
+It can improve your athletic performance, help you work, play, and sleep better, and can even offer some calming benefits to one’s mental stress.
+It can prevent injuries, and help to remediate them.

-SAM Rolfing helps almost all body problems, including: arthritis, lumbar surgery, lower back pain, cervical surgery, cervical pain, whiplash and other car accident injuries, repetitive motion injuries, knee pain, knee injuries, knee replacement complications, joint pain, hip pain, scoliosis, broken bones, torn ligaments, chronic neuropathic pain, fibromyalgia, herniated discs, shin splints, muscle tension, muscle cramps, pain in the neck, low energy, weakness, eye problems, cartilage injuries, ringing in the ears, ankle sprain, broken foot, jaw and TMJ problems, insomnia and other sleep disorders, carpal-tunnel, depression, cerebrospinal problems, osteoarthritis, osteoporosis, sports injuries, tennis elbow, bursitis, stress fractures, plantar fasciitis, rotator cuff injuries, nerve problems, poor balance, sinus problems, joint pain, Achilles tendon injuries, quadriceps injuries, foot arch pain, sciatica, calf strain, hyperactivity, aging, rheumatoid arthritis, chronic fatigue, groin pull, hamstring tears, ballet injuries, triathlon injuries and performance enhancement needs, slow reflexes, bone spurs, hernias, fractures, concussions, anterior and posterior cruciate ligament injuries, headaches, and other conditions.
+SAM’S 2 Second Count Rolfing can assist many physical ailments, including: arthritis, lumbar surgery discomfort, lower back pain, cervical pain, whiplash and other car accident injuries, repetitive motion injuries, knee pain, knee injuries, knee replacement complications, joint pain, hip pain, scoliosis, chronic neuropathic pain, fibromyalgia, herniated discs, shin splints, muscle tension, muscle cramps, cartilage injuries, ankle sprains, compensations from broken bones, jaw and TMJ (temperomandibular joint) problems, insomnia and other sleep disorders, carpal-tunnel, depression, osteoarthritis, osteoporosis, sports injuries, tennis elbow, bursitis, stress fractures, plantar fasciitis, rotator cuff injuries, nerve problems, joint pain, Achilles tendon injuries, quadriceps injuries, foot arch pain, sciatica, calf strain,, aging, rheumatoid arthritis, chronic fatigue, groin pull, hamstring tears, ballet injuries, triathlon injuries and performance enhancement needs, slow reflexes, bone spurs, hernias, fractures, concussions, anterior and posterior cruciate ligament injuries, headaches, and other conditions.

 What kinds of activities does Rolfing help me do better?